php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ~~~

 When wishing to declare strict types in files containing markup outside PHP
-opening and closing tags MUST, on the first line, include an opening php tag,
+opening and closing tags MUST, on the first line, include an opening PHP tag,
 the strict types declaration and closing tag.

 For example: